The Break-down of the Cakravatin Empire

 - The Fall of Angkor under the Mongol Attack

 Angkor's falling under the spell of the Mongols could be easily checked out during of its history.
 For one, Angkor ceased to function as a cakravatin empire after many of its vassal states turned into rivals.
 Under the aggression of its new formed neighboring states, Angkor's fate was very much set.
 The influx of Chinese merchants in the heart of angkor was just the start of a new era of Cinicization.
-Taking advantage of the collapse of the Angkorian control over the sea trade, Chinese communities started to build their own control along the sea route.
+Taking advantage of the collapse of the Angkorean control over the sea trade, Chinese communities started to build their own control along the sea route.
 Last and not least, the terrorized scheme of the bile collectors broke down the spiritual strength of Angkor that disables altogether the last creativity of Angkor.

 - The Northern Siam States

-Under these circumstances, the northern Siam states underwent identity crisis as the pre-Angkorian legacy of Khun Borom along with the Shan, Siam, and Lao identities became flurry to make way for the Tai migration theory.
+Under these circumstances, the northern Siam states underwent identity crisis as the pre-Angkorean legacy of Khun Borom along with the Shan, Siam, and Lao identities became flurry to make way for the Tai migration theory.
 We shall argue that the new cultural diversion that set these northern Lawa communities apart from the southern Khmer-mon heritage was much more recent than claimed.